-IV.1 Two methods for two goals and the corresponding empirical approaches
+4.1.
+Two methods for two goals and the corresponding empirical approaches

 From this perspective, the study of fiscal jurisdictional relations allows for two different methods according to the political mandate they serve.
 There is not in this sense a methodological dispute, but rather there are different aims and objectives behind the precise manner in which fiscal balances are calculated.
-Broadly speaking, these are: (i) the method that looks at the redistributive effect of the fiscal relations on a personal equity basis, and (ii) the method that focuses on the impact of state action on the regions as a whole.
+Broadly speaking, these are: (i) the method that looks at the redistributive effect of the fiscal relations on a personal welfare basis, and (ii) the method that focuses on the economic impact of the state action on the regions as a whole.

-Again, each one of the two methods has to do with the answer to the question we put forward before: 'to whom does the money paid by citizens in any particular region belong?'
-In this sense, for the CG to accept the existence of fiscal balances, a requirement is the acceptance that citizens, who always pay taxes, do so to the CG and RG in an equal manner.
+Again, in order to validate the interpretation of the results of each one of the two methods we need to answer to the question we put forward before: 'to whom does the money paid by citizens in any particular region belong?'
+This is required in order to accept the claim of the territorial jurisdiction for the difference between the observed and the alternative expenditure capacity, 'as if' it were entitled to finance its expenditure from its own tax bases.
+In this sense, for the CG to accept the existence of fiscal balances, a requirement is the recognition that citizens, who always are the ones paying taxes, may do so to the CG and RGs in an equal manner.
 As a consequence, fiscal balances imply the acceptance 'ab initio' that more than just one fiscal jurisdiction is entitled to tax revenues.
 Therefore, central and regional jurisdictions, each of them in an autonomous manner, can make their own decisions in terms of financing and disposable resources as a part of the federal pact.

-Among the above-mentioned methods, we will identify the tax/benefit (expenditure) incidence (from now on TBI) as the method based on the tax-benefit incidence principle, with MFI being the one based on the monetary flow impact.
-In addition, some variants exist, particularly in the TBI approach, given the complexity of the hypotheses they need to address.
-The need for multiple assumptions and estimation parameters for TBI calculations has been seen as the main difficulty in publishing official estimates.
-This has even called into question the legitimacy of the results of the fiscal balance in itself in order to deny any purpose other than the aggregation of the individuals' net fiscal residuals.
-This is a fallacy, since the MFI, and not the TBI approach, has been the most common claim for fiscal balances, at least in the Catalan case.
+We will identify then here the tax/benefit approach (from now on TBI) as the personal welfare method based on the tax-expenditure incidence principles, and the monetary flow impact (MFI) being the one based on the aggregate economic effects on the territorial jurisdictions.
+In addition, some other variants exist, particularly in the TBI approach, given the complexity of the hypotheses they need to address.
+Indeed TBI calculations are more demanding for final personal welfare incidence and multiple assumptions and estimation parameters are required.
+This has been seen as the main difficulty in publishing official estimates, calling into question, from time to time, the legitimacy of the results of the fiscal balance in itself.
+This claim has been used in order to deny any purpose other than the aggregation of the individuals' net fiscal residuals.
+This is a fallacy, since the territorial MFI, and not the TBI approach, has been the most common claim for fiscal balances, at least in the Catalan case.
 Finally however, with a sufficiently large academic consensus, it has been possible to consider that both methodological approaches are legitimate, always keeping in mind that both methods, as commented, respond to different purposes.